dryajov/distributed-web-ucr/presentation.md

 - It uses a DHT for peer and content discovery
   - But its not limited to that - i.e. javascript's DHT is still not 100% functional so both passive and active discovery is used - mdns, bootstrap nodes, etc...
+- transport agnostic, can use any underlying protocol as a transport
+  - TCP
+  - udp*
+  - quick*
+  - WebSockets
+  - WebRTC
+  - etc...

 ---